45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Reason for recommendation:

-1. Since its opening more than 100 years ago, the Ritz Hotel in Paris has attracted celebrities such as Chanel, Hemingway, and Diana with its pastries.
-Its desserts are exquisite, small, and unique, and have become the object of imitation by many dessert lovers.
+1. Since its opening more than 100 years ago, the Ritz Hotel in Paris has attracted celebrities like Chanel, Hemingway, and Diana with pastries.
+Its desserts are exquisite, small, and unique and have become the object of imitation by many dessert lovers.

 2. The formula is complete and recreates the classic sweet taste!
 It provides detailed guidance on ingredient selection, ingredient ratio, modeling, baking, etc., and answers one by one on key techniques.
 It is a practical high-end dessert book!